Can Dogs Eat Carrots? Everything You Need to Know

 Are Carrots Good for Dogs’ Teeth?

-Carrots may help scrape some debris from teeth while your dog chews, but they are not a replacement for dental care.
+Chewing on a raw carrot may scrape some debris from the teeth and provide a small amount of mechanical cleaning, but carrots are not a replacement for proper dental care.

-Think of carrots as a crunchy snack, not a toothbrush.
+Think of them as a crunchy snack rather than a toothbrush.

-Regular brushing, dental chews approved by your vet, and professional cleanings are still the real dental helpers.
+Regular brushing, vet-approved dental chews, and professional cleanings are still the real heroes when it comes to your dog’s teeth.

 Can Dogs Eat Raw Carrots?